menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Gresham has relatively fewer families with younger children, and/or college students.
 Combined, this makes Gresham a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The percentage of adults in Gresham with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.56% of adults in Gresham have a bachelor's degree or advanced degree.
+The citizens of Gresham are slightly less educated than the national average of 21.84% for the average city or town: 13.56% of adults in Gresham have a bachelor's degree or advanced degree

 The per capita income in Gresham in 2022 was $19,716, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $78,864 for a family of four.
 However, Gresham contains both very wealthy and poor people as well.
 Gresham also has one of the higher rates of people living in poverty in the nation, with 37.29% of its population below the federal poverty line.